 You won’t find many better places to raise your kids in the region than in Redondo Beach and the schools are some of the best around.

-Rancho Palos Verdes gets kudos for having the 9th most expensive homes in the Torrance area, where houses sell for an average of $1,003,300.
+San Marino gets kudos for having the 5th most expensive homes in the Torrance area, where houses sell for an average of $1,550,100.
 However, the cost of living here is among the highest in the area.

-According to online reports, Rolling Hills Estates is quickly becoming one of the more affluent suburbs in the Torrance area, meaning you need to get in soon.
+According to online reports, Rancho Palos Verdes is quickly becoming one of the more affluent suburbs in the Torrance area, meaning you need to get in soon.

 It placed 9th on our list thanks to the fact that it’s really expensive to live here, but the schools are great, so you get what you pay for in that regard.

-And rounding out the top ten for 2018 is La Habra Heights.
+And rounding out the top ten for 2019 is Sierra Madre.

 This city is far above average in every category, and the best part?
 It’s far more affordable than the other cities listed above.
 So, you get a big bang for your buck here.

 Welcome to the Best Torrance ‘Burbs of 2019